-You can get coconut oil from the store or online.
+You can get coconut oil from the store or online (check out this coconut oil mask!).
 When using coconut oil, apply to the entire scalp and hair, or just midway to the ends.
 Leave it on for a few hours by trying it up and putting your hair in a cap.
 Afterward, just wash it out with your regular shampoo and conditioner.

 How often should you deep condition?
 I’d recommend that you use these heavier oils at least once a week or once every two weeks to keep your hair in good shape.

 4. Nourish your scalp by using a scalp mask often during winter